77Vincent/wen/content.en/posts/my-interview-questions-for-senior-full-stack-engineer.md

 An `Availability Zone` is an isolated data center, usually located in the same geographical region but physically isolated so that a failure in one AZ does not affect another.

+#### Rate limiting

+`Rate limiting` is a method of controlling the number of requests sent to a server within a certain period to prevent or mitigate the service overload caused by excessive requests.

 #### What is a bastion host?

 A `Bastion Host` is a security tool used to manage and monitor server access.
 Users access servers through the bastion